Yigal Amir

-Yigal Amir (Note: יגאל עמיר) (born May 31, 1970) is an Israeli right-wing extremist who assassinated the incumbent prime minister of Israel, Yitzhak Rabin, on November 4, 1995, at the conclusion of a rally in Tel Aviv, Israel.
+Yigal Amir (Note: יגאל עמיר) (born May 31, 1970) is an Israeli murderer who assassinated the incumbent prime minister of Israel, Yitzhak Rabin, on November 4, 1995, at the conclusion of a rally supporting the Oslo Accords in Tel Aviv.
 At the time of the murder, he was a law student at Bar-Ilan University.
 Amir is serving a life sentence for murder plus six years for injuring Rabin's bodyguard.

 Numerous radical right-wing Israeli organisations have carried out campaigns for Amir's release.
 The Shin Bet security service has assessed that Amir remains a threat to national security.
 The Knesset passed a law preventing the president of Israel from pardoning the assassin of a prime minister.

 Early life

-Amir was born in Herzliya to an Israeli Orthodox Yemenite Jewish family, one of eight children.
+Amir was born in Herzliya to an Israeli Orthodox Yemenite Jewish family, the second of eight children.
 His father Shlomo was a sofer (scribe) who held a post supervising the kosher slaughtering of chickens and taught Shabbat lessons at a local synagogue.
 His mother Geula was a kindergarten teacher and ran a nursery school in the family home's backyard.
-Amir attended an Independent Education System school in Herzliya, and a high school yeshiva in Tel Aviv.
-He did his military service in the Israel Defense Forces as a Hesder student, combining army service in a religious platoon of the Golani Brigade with religious study at Yeshivat Kerem B'Yavneh.
+Amir attended the Independent Education System-run Wolfsohn School in Herzliya, and Hayishuv Hahadash, a high school yeshiva in Tel Aviv.
+According to his mother, Amir, then aged 12, was initially rejected by the yeshiva for being a "dark Yemenite" before he convinced staff to admit him.
+After graduating in 1989, he served 20 months of military service in the Israel Defense Forces as a Hesder student, combining army service in a religious platoon of the Golani Brigade, with religious study at Yeshivat Kerem B'Yavneh between 1991 and 1993.
 Despite being in a religious unit, even his comrades considered him a religious fanatic.

-Following his military service, Amir was nominated by the religious-Zionist youth movement Bnei Akiva to teach Judaism in Riga, Latvia, as part of the Nativ organization.
+In early 1993, Amir successfully applied for a handgun permit, listing the reason as self-defense while providing a false residence in Shavei Shomron, a Jewish settlement in the West Bank.
+In summer 1993, shortly after his graudation from Kerem B'Yayneh, Amir was nominated by the religious-Zionist youth movement Bnei Akiva to teach Judaism in Riga, Latvia, for two months as part of the Nativ organization.